plugdata-team/plugdata/Resources/Documentation/ELSE/hann~.md

 categories:
 - object

-pdcategory:
+pdcategory: Analysis, Effects, Signal Math

 arguments:

 inlets:
   1st:
   - type: signal
-    description: input to hann window
+    description: input to Hann window

 outlets:
   1st:
   - type: signal
-    description: output of hann window
+    description: output of Hann window

 draft: false
 ---

-[hann~] is an abstraction that applies a hann window into a signal input. the window size is the same as the block size.
+[hann~] is an abstraction that applies a Hann window into a signal input. the window size is the same as the block size.
 This is meant for FFT analysis.